refcell/archon/README.md

 The `Archon` struct first _builds_ "stages" and then executes them as asynchronous threads.
 These stages split up the transformation of data types and handles channel transitions and metrics.

+The primary entrypoint for `archon` is [./src/client/rs](./src/client.rs) which is the `Archon` struct. `Archon` exposes methods for building batcher stages.
+These stages are intended to be constructed and executed in the following order:

 // TODO: Document further as part of a github issue.

 ## Configuration